COVID’s Impact on Mental Health, Substance Use and Unemployment

 Lastly, the Public Health Emergency is over, but using preventive measures and getting COVID vaccinations helps prevent new outbreaks and variants from developing.

-Go to vaccines.gov or text your ZIP code to 438829 to find nearby places to get a vaccine.
+Go to vaccines.gov to find nearby places to get a vaccine.